 How does a charitable lead trust work?

-When you establish a charitable lead trust (CLT), a predetermined amount of the trust’s assets can be given to a charity like St. Jude Children's Research Hospital annually for a set period of time.
+When you establish a CLT, a predetermined amount of the trust’s assets are given to a charity, like St. Jude, annually for a set period of time.

-- Setting up a charitable lead trust may reduce or even eliminate gift and estate taxes on trust assets passing to family.
-This is because the future gift to your loved ones will be valued for gift and estate purposes at the “present value” on the date you establish the trust.
-If the trust is created when interest rates are low and the trust’s investments perform better than expected, there may be additional assets in the trust that will pass to family members free of estate and gift taxes.
+- Setting up a CLT may reduce or even eliminate gift and estate taxes on trust assets passing to family.
+Future gift assets to your loved ones will be valued on the date you establish the trust.
+So if the gift appreciates in value, your family wouldn’t have to pay taxes on it later.

 - You may not be taxed on income earned by the trust.
 Other tax benefits vary and you should ask your financial advisor for more information.

 - St. Jude or other favorite charities can benefit from receiving annual distributions from the trust and you can see the impact of your gifts.